How to Paint Wood Furniture (Without Sanding or Priming)

 Click any of these “before” photos below to view the “after” of that makeover.

 We picked these oak end tables up from the thrift store for only $10 each!
 I couldn’t believe it!
+Here are more best places to get good furniture for cheap!
 They were in great condition… but they’re outdated and need some love.

 Plus, if you’re a beginner, working with furniture that is already in good shape can give you confidence and help you hone your painting skills without worrying about potential mistakes.